rdinch/MathResourceStudio-Help/docs/getting-started/just-the-answers---answer-block.md

 2. Choose from Left, Center, or Right

-1. Select the Alignment option in the options pane.
+3. Select the Alignment option in the options pane.

-2. Select Left, Center, or Right alignment.
+4. Select Left, Center, or Right alignment.

 ## Sub Titles, Numbering, and Answers

-## Change the font
+## Change the font for the sub titles, numbering, and answers

 1. Select the Font option in the options pane and press the ellipsis button to display the font selection dialog.